 The complete application package (this solicitation, including links to required forms) is available on Grants.gov and on the OVW website.
-Applicants wishing to request a paper copy of these materials should contact (202) 307-6026 and ovw.underserved@usdoj.gov.
+Applicants wishing to request a paper copy of these materials should contact OVW.TribalAffairs@usdoi.gov or call OVW at (202)307-6026.